Appendix A — Statistics refresher

 0.99 6.63

-Table A.2 lists the critical values for the three most common choice of \(\kappa\) one degree of freedom.
-Note that these critical values are by construction the squares of the corresponding values in Table A.1 (disregarding the rounding errors).
+Table A.2 lists the critical values for the three most common choices of the coverage probability \(\kappa\) for a chi-squared distribution with one degree of freedom.
+Note that these critical values are the squared values of the corresponding thresholds in Table A.1 (with small discrepancies due to rounding).